University of Warwick: Admissions

-Warwick students also average top A-Level grades with new entrants in 2022 amassing an average of 168 UCAS points, the 18th highest in the country.
+In the academic year, the student body consisted of students, composed of undergraduates and postgraduate students.
+The university is consistently designated as a 'high-tariff' institution by the Department for Education, with the average undergraduate entrant to the university in recent years amassing between 153–157 UCAS Tariff points in their top three pre-university qualifications – the equivalent of A*AA to A*A*A at A-Level.
+Based on 2022/23 HESA entry standards data published in domestic league tables, which include a broad range of qualifications beyond the top three exam grades, the average student at the University of Warwick achieved 168 points – the 18th highest in the country.
 The university gave offers of admission to 62% of its undergraduate applicants in 2022, the 34th lowest offer rate across the country.
 For 2017 entry, the university was one of only a few mainstream universities (along with Cambridge, Imperial College, LSE, Oxford, St Andrews, and UCL) to have no courses available in Clearing.

 22% of Warwick's undergraduates are privately educated, the fifteenth highest proportion amongst mainstream British universities.
 In the 2016–17 academic year, the university had a domicile breakdown of 66:9:25 of UK:EU:non-EU students respectively with a female to male ratio of 50:50.

 Library

 The main university library is located in the middle of the main campus.
 It houses approximately 1,265,000 books and over 13 kilometres of archives and manuscripts.
 The main library houses services to support Research and Teaching practice and collaboration between departments.
 The Wolfson Research Exchange opened in October 2008 and provides collaboration spaces, seminar rooms, conference facilities and study areas for Postgraduate Research students.
 The Teaching Grid, which opened in 2008, is a flexible space which allows teaching staff to try out new technologies and techniques.
 Adjacent to the main library building is the Modern Records Centre, a sizeable archive collection, including the UK's largest industrial relations collection.